West Virginia University Logo (WVU Logo)

 Several buildings appear in the university’s identity.
 They play a significant role in its history and are depicted on the academic seal.
 The key is Martin Hall, the first campus erected in 1870.
 Woodburn Female Seminary (1858), Monongalia Academy (1814), and Morgantown Female Academy (1831) are equally important because the institution of higher learning is built on their grounds.

 West Virginia University’s (WVU) seal is its historical “mirror.”
-It depicts the campus of the university as it was when it began.
-It depicts several of the main buildings that educated students in the 19th century and served as the foundation for the largest educational center in the state.
+It depicts the university’s campus as it was when it began.
+It depicts several of the main buildings that educated students in the 19th century and served as the foundation for the state’s largest educational center.
 The buildings are colonial-style: smooth lines, precise shapes, austere design, solid construction, and minimal architectural ornamentation.
 The buildings are set against a backdrop of mountains with long rays of the rising sun.
 Shrubs and trees are also drawn in the center section.

 The middle of the seal is taken in a double circle.
-In the first circle is the motto of the university, written in Greek.
+In the first circle is the university’s motto, written in Greek.
 On the next stripe, the university’s name is grotesquely written in abbreviated form, with the date of its foundation made in Roman numerals.
 A line resembling a woven rope runs along the edge of the seal.
 All elements are colored in two colors: navy blue and gold.

 Font and Colors